Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   NOTE 1: Track width and height can differ, but picture aspect ratio is the same for all CMAF tracks.
   NOTE 2: Sample entry constraints for CMAF switching sets are defined by each CMAF media profile

-  Aligned swtiching sets may also be signalled.
+  Aligned switching sets may also be signalled.
 Aligned switching sets follow the same constraints, yet the codec string in stsd may be different.

   For additional signalling of CMAF tracks belonging to the same switching set, the ingest source MAY set the alternate_group value in the TrackHeaderBox tkhd to a value that is the same for tracks belonging to the same switching set.
   This allows explicit signalling of tracks that do apply to switchingset constraints but do not belong to the same switching set.
-  Alternatively, this may enable easy identification of a switchingse t.
+  Alternatively, this may enable easy identification of a switchingset.
   Alternatively one could signal switching explicitly by means outside of this specification.
   An example could be as